shitsurae-lab/naname-lab/wp-content/plugins/easy-table-of-contents/README.txt

 = 2.0.31.1 08/03/2022 =
 * BUG: TOC not working with the SEOWP theme #230
-* BUG: TOC rendering area’s height is always changing in sidebar #244
+* BUG: TOC rendering area's height is always changing in sidebar #244
 * BUG: The colon is getting removed from anchor links #248
 * BUG: After 2.0.27 version updates making conflict with Avada theme #229
 * BUG: Need to fix Easy table of content in sidebar #232